JasonFevang/R502-interface/README.md

         esp32 uart buffer size?
 How often should I read from uart?
         If I receive multiple responses, will I get all of them when I read from uart?
 When do I begin losing responses?
+        Should I wait for the response after every sent command?
+            Simplest, yes.
+I don't think it will damage performance

         How long does it take to respond? avg, max